-On this day in 1987, cesium-137 is removed from an abandoned cancer-therapy machine in Brazil.
+On September 18, 1987, cesium-137 is removed from an abandoned cancer-therapy machine in Brazil.
 Hundreds of people were eventually poisoned by radiation from the substance, highlighting the danger that even relatively small amounts of radiation can pose.

 In 1985, the Goiania Institute of Radiotherapy moved to a new location and left behind an obsolete Cesium-137 teletherapy unit in their abandoned headquarters.
 The institute failed to inform the authorities of the existence of the outdated device and the machine sat in the building in downtown Goiania, 600 miles from Sao Paulo, for over a year before two criminally enterprising men removed the machine.